PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Our PRISM Approach

 \subsection{Mutual Task Reinforcement}

-To cultivate a deep, user-centric understanding of stance, PRISM adopts a multitask learning paradigm that jointly optimizes two inherently correlated tasks.
-The central intuition is that by training the model to generate a user's response (the auxiliary task), it gains a richer understanding of the pragmatic and user-specific cues necessary to accurately predict the stance itself (the primary task).
-This mutual reinforcement acts as a strong regularizer, enhancing the robustness and prediction accuracy.
+To cultivate a comprehensive, user-centric understanding of stance, PRISM employs a multitask learning paradigm that jointly optimizes two inherently correlated tasks.
+The core intuition is that by training the model to generate a user's response as an auxiliary task, it derives a deeper understanding of the pragmatic and user-specific cues essential for the primary task of stance prediction.
+This mutual reinforcement serves as a robust regularizer, enhancing the stability and prediction accuracy.

-\textbf{Stance Detection (Primary Task)}.
-The main objective is to predict the stance label $y_N$ of the final comment $c_N$.
+\textbf{Stance Detection (Primary Task).} The main objective is to predict the stance label $y_N$ of the final comment $c_N$.
 To accomplish this, the MLLM is provided with a comprehensive set of conditioning information including the global target $T_g$, the persona representation of the final user $p_{u_N}$, the multimodal conversational comment $C$, and the set of all intent-aware captions $\mathcal{X}$ generated by the RCMG module for every image in the conversation.
 This combination of raw multimodal data and explicit textual reasoning allows the model to integrate these complementary signals.
 Formally, we denote the full conditioning set as:

-The classification loss is the negative log-probability of generating the ground-truth label $y_N$.
+The classification loss is the negative log-probability of the ground-truth label $y_N$.

 \textbf{Stance-aware Response Generation (Auxiliary Task).} The auxiliary task involves generating the text utterance of the final comment $c_N$.
 This task is conditioned on all preceding context, including the original multimodal conversational comments up to the penultimate turn $C_{<N}=\{c_1,...,c_{N-1}\}$ and the corresponding set of intent-aware captions $\mathcal{X}_{<N}$ for all images appearing in the preceding turns.
 The conditioning information also includes the final user's persona $p_{u_N}$ and their ground-truth stance $y_N$.
 We denote this conditioning set as: